codeBelt/StructureJS/README.md

 A class based utility library for building modular and scalable web platform applications.
 Features opt-in classes and utilities which provide a solid foundation and toolset to build your next project.

+Developers accustomed to ActionScript will immediately find themselves at home.

 ## Documentation
 * [Documentation](http://codebelt.github.io/StructureJS/docs/)